cristiklein/simpy/docs/topical_guides/resources.rst

 "access token" for each user.
 This is, for example, useful for adding preemption (see below).

-Here is as basic example for using a resource:
+Here is a basic example for using a resource:

 .. code-block:: python